hazelcast/hazelcast-platform-demos/banking/trade-monitor/README.md

 ## Running `remote-job-sub-1` from the command line

-If you download Jet from [here](https://jet-start.sh/download), there is a utility in the `bin` folder called `jet`.
+If you download Hazelcast from [here](https://hazelcast.com/open-source-projects/downloads/), there is a utility in the `bin` folder called `hz-cli`.

 Try this to begin with:

 ```
-hazelcast-jet-4.5/bin/jet -t grid@123.456.789.0 list-jobs
+hazelcast/bin/hz-cli -t grid1@123.456.789.0 list-jobs
 ```

-The cluster name here is `grid` but you will need to substitue the IP address of one of the member.
+The cluster name here is `grid1` but you will need to substitute the IP address of one of the member.
 Once successful, this should list the running jobs in the cluster, `AggregateQuery` and `IngestTrades`.

 Then do this to launch the additional job

 ```
-hazelcast-jet-4.5/bin/jet -t grid@123.456.789.0 submit target/trade-monitor-remote-job-sub-1-5.0.jar
+hazelcast/bin/hz-cli -t grid1@123.456.789.0 submit target/trade-monitor-remote-job-sub-1-5.0.jar
 ```

 This will send the job from your machine to wherever in the world the cluster